-The MP4473 has cycle-by-cycle over-current limit control.
+The MP9447 has cycle-by-cycle over-current limit control.
 The inductor current is monitored during the ON state.
 Once the inductor current exceeds the current limit, the HS-FET turns OFF.
-Simultaneously, the OCP timer starts.
+At the same time, the OCP timer starts.
 The OCP timer is set at 100μs.
-Hitting the current limit every cycle during the 100μs time frame will trigger hiccup SCP.
+Hitting the current limit during each cycle during this 100μs time frame will trigger hiccup SCP.

-If a short circuit occurs, the MP4473 immediately will hit its current limit and V{FB} will drop below 50%xV{REF} (0.815V).
+If a short circuit occurs, the MP9447 will immediately hit its current limit and V{FB} will drop below $50\%\times V{REF}$ (0.815V).
 The device considers this an output dead short and will trigger hiccup SCP immediately.